MekManager/skunkworks/MinimalApp/README.md

 strictly the app.
 Like what specific things are re-rendered on a state change for a page.

-The sort version of this is, if I need to do something outside the norm I'm positive the minimal app will easily accommodate, and be less messy than a more intrinsically structured (or inherently restrictive, pick your wording) approach a'la React.
+The short version of this is, if I need to do something outside the norm I'm positive the minimal app will easily accommodate, and be less messy than a more intrinsically structured (or inherently restrictive, pick your wording) approach à la React.
 However, I'm equally confident it will have to do it a lot more often.
 So are cleaner, if more numerous oddities better than fewer, uglier oddities?
 I'm still out on that one.